Trioceros hoehnelii: Behavior

 Most chameleons in east Africa tend to be territorial and the high-casqued chameleon is no different.
-If males are placed together, they will hiss at each other, turn black, and compress their bodies to make them look larger.
+If males are placed together, they will hiss at each other, turn black, and inflate their bodies to make them look larger.
 Dominant males display brightly colored patterns that differ from females or subordinate males, which often persist until they are defeated during a courtship battle.

+Reproduction

-T. hoehnelli forms stable pair bonds during the mating season, which endure throughout the five months of pregnancy.
+T. hoehnelli bears live young via ovoviviparity.
+Sexually mature adults form stable pair bonds during the mating season, which endure throughout the five months of pregnancy.
 After the birth, the pair usually splits up.

+Diet

 The high-casqued chameleon eats most small insects and spiders, and does so by extending the tongue to capture the prey.
 It is capable of extending the tongue more than a complete body length.